SimonRenner/TDD_Demo/README.md

 - pytest 4.0.0
 - mock 2.0.0

 To follow the tutorial, go through the commits, run pytest to see what fails and try to make sense of the changes made to make tests pass.
+You can also find the slides of the presentation as an ipython notebook in the repo.